vortex-data/vortex/docs/file_format.rst

 Vortex arrays have the same binary representation in-memory, on-disk, and over-the-wire; however, all the rows of all the columns are not necessarily contiguously laid out.
-Vortex currently has three kinds of *layouts* which recursively compose: the *flat layout*, the *column layout*, and the *chunked layout*.
+Vortex currently has three kinds of *layouts* which recursively compose: the *flat layout*, the *columnar layout*, and the *chunked layout*.

 The flat layout is a contiguous sequence of bytes. *Any* Vortex array encoding (including struct-typed arrays) can be serialized into the flat layout.

-The column layout lays out each column of a struct-typed array as a separate sequence of bytes.
+The columnar layout lays out each column of a struct-typed array as a separate sequence of bytes.
 Each column may or may not recursively use a chunked layout.
-Column layouts permit readers to push-down column projections.
+Columnar layouts permit readers to push-down column projections.

 The chunked layout lays out an array as a sequence of row chunks.
 Each chunk may have a different